darrenks/nibbles/docs/tutorial_ancillary.md

 ## Tuples

-When I said `;` is "somewhat special" I was somewhat lying.
+When I said `;` is "somewhat special," I was somewhat lying.
 Anytime something returns multiple values, everything after the first value is automatically splatted onto the context.
 So `;` really just takes one value, then returns "a tuple" of that value and itself.
 Tuples really are somewhat special though (not first class), they will never be bound to an identifier.

 For example ``/` is a function that means `divmod`.
 It is just a function which returns two values.
 You could use it like this: